 The Company has a practice, which ensures that each new customer is analyzed individually for creditworthiness before the Company's standard payment conditions are offered.
-In addition, the Company has a practice of collecting Bank Guarantee for the entire Credit limit approved for all the customers.
-Since the Company is providing services locally, there is no significant geographical concentration of credit risk involved in trade receivable balances and there was no concentration of credit risk on the local customers.
+In addition, the Company has a practice of collecting bank guarantee for the entire credit limit approved for all the customers.
+There is no significant geographical concentration of credit risk involved in trade receivable balances and there was no concentration of credit risk on the local customers.

-The Company perceives that the trade receivable balances are of good credit quality as these are primarily:
+The Company considers that the trade receivable balances are of good credit quality as these are primarily:

 - government-owned companies;

-- well established private companies, and
+- well established private companies; or

 - related parties with a good financial position.